Home Invasion (Big Love): Development

 The episode was written by series creators Mark V. Olsen and Will Scheffer, and directed by Charles McDougall.
 This was Olsen's third writing credit, Scheffer's third writing credit, and McDougall's second directing credit.

 Reception

 Viewers

 In its original American broadcast, "Home Invasion" was seen by an estimated 3.70 million household viewers.
-This was a 8% increase from the previous episode, which was watched by an estimated 3.40 million household viewers.
+This was an 8% increase from the previous episode, which was watched by an estimated 3.40 million household viewers.

 Critical reviews

 "Home Invasion" received mostly positive reviews from critics.
 Michael Peck of TV Guide wrote, "There comes a point in every new series, one hopes, where it moves from showing potential to actually getting interesting, when you click over from merely being intrigued to feeling something (good or bad) for the characters.
 I think Big Love hit that mark this week, as we began to see these people fleshed out."

 Michael Sciannamea of TV Squad wrote, "Although Big Love is definitely uncoventional viewing, it still is compelling.
 I can't conceive of any of this story being remotely real, but I can't bring myself to look away, either."
 Television Without Pity gave the episode a "B+" grade.